chfrank-cgn/chfrank-cgn/README.md

 - ⚡ Fun fact: ...
 -->

-This is Chris - I’m an aspiring solution architect and cloud consultant living in Cologne, Germany.
+I'm Chris, and I'm an aspiring solution architect and cloud consultant living in Cologne, Germany.

 I actively support the global movement for climate justice and am a fan of all things related to technology, travel, and movies.

-I'm active on [Twitter](https://www.twitter.com/chfrank_cgn), on [Instagram](https://instagram.com/chfrankcgn), and write a [blog](https://chfrank.net/wordpress/)
+I'm active on [Twitter](https://www.twitter.com/chfrank_cgn), and on [Instagram](https://instagram.com/chfrankcgn), and also write a [blog](https://chfrank.net/wordpress/).

 My professional home page is [here](https://chfrank.net), with all my other socials and publications.

+See you there - thank you!

 He/him/his.

-#fridaysforfuture #leavenoonebehind
+#fridaysforfuture #leavenoonebehind #standwithukraine